 Caesars recently re-shuffled their entertainment options leaving several shows, to include X Rocks and Crazy Girls, theaterless for the time being.
 We’ll be sure to update this post when they find a new home!

-Crazy Girls at Planet Hollywood: A classic, and long-running Las Vegas burlesque show, Crazy Girls once called the Riviera Hotel and Casino home.
+Crazy Girls: A classic, and long-running Las Vegas burlesque show, Crazy Girls once called the Riviera Hotel and Casino home.
 Today, the sexy topless revue can be found at Planet Hollywood, and the iconic bronze statue depicting their backsides that once sat outside Riviera is located on the casino floor.
 Earning only 3.6/5 stars on Vegas.com, this show could still represent a good value at its price point.
 Even if you don’t stop in for the show, the statue is rumored to provide good luck to those that give it a rub.

 Hopefully, we were able to help you find a burlesque show in Las Vegas that will fit the needs and preferences of your group!
 Of course, we would also recommend checking out this compilation of male revue shows in Las Vegas which is also ranked based on customer review scores.